 Permits are obtained at the visitor's center and a maximum of 8 people is allowed with 2 vehicles per site.
 Camping permits can also be obtained by calling the 1-800... number as well.

 Charcoal fires are permitted, wood fires are prohibited.
-Camping permits are $25.00 per night and check out is 2:00pm the following day.
+Camping permits have gone up recently and are now $35.00 per night.
+RV sites are $40.00.
+Extra vehicles are $15.00/night.
+Check out is 12:00pm the following day.

 There are a total of 21 campsites with modern restrooms, dishwashing facilities and sewage disposal stations.
+If you have an RV, there are also dump sites for sewage and non-potable water.
+There are electrical hook-ups in the form of 20/30/50.
 One site is wheelchair accessable with advanced reservations.
 As reservations ARE NOT required, during the busy months-March through October, it would be a good idea to reserve a site.
 It is normally first come, first serve.
 All sites have picnic tables, camping grill pits and pets are allowed.
 There are no fire pits.
 This is a great place to set one's 'base of operations' as it is generally less busy than what's offered at Canyonlands.
 Plus it is slightly closer to Moab.

 There is also a new 'Pony Expresso' coffee shop at the park.
-It is open through October.
+It is open mid-March through mid-October.

 At Dead Horse Point Overlook, there are restrooms, multiple picnic tables and a large shade pavillion.